swang62/dsvpn/README.md

 ## Server setup

 Make sure port 2222 is open in your firewall settings.
-Using a non-standard port makes it a bit more flexible to use.
+Using a non-standard port makes it a bit more flexible to keep other ports open.
+However, if your network is extremely locked down, use port 443.

 ```sh
 # Activate the server-side binary